Today, physician-led initiatives improve the business of healthcare better, faster, and easier.

 • Fundamentals of practice financials

-• Effective Board governance and fiduciary responsibility
+• Effective board governance and fiduciary responsibility

 • Identifying and leveraging market differentiators

-• Strategic financial planning and practice models
+• Strategic financial planning and practice model

 Organizational Leadership:

-· Building a culture of healthy accountability
+• Building a culture of healthy accountability

 Personal Leadership:

-• Effective self-leadership
+• Effective self-leadership and understanding leadership styles

 What do participants get from the Executive Coaching?